 Analysis of Energy Conservation Measures (ECMs)

-Ascertain and record the return on investment criteria of the client, best expressed for simplicity as a simple payback period and internal rate of return (IRR).
+Ascertain and record the return on investment criteria of the client, best expressed for simplicity as a simple payback period, or as an internal rate of return (IRR), net present value (NPV), cash-flow analysis or savings-to-investment ratio (SIR).

 Prepare a set of ECMs likely to achieve the investment criteria, based on the experience of the engineers involved, building owner preferences, observed condition and operation of existing systems, preliminary modeling, and contractor recommendations.